bitofastickler/DraculaExplorer/README.md

 ## Features

   - Structured corpus of Dracula (entries with chapter_number, narrator, date_iso, text).
   - Static visuals embedded in the README (topic timeline, chapter map/similarity, co-occurrence).
   - RAG Q&A (table view) and Chatbot UI with citations and source table.
   - Offline-first: works with small local models via Ollama (e.g., llama3.2:3b).
+  - Healthcheck python script to assist with set up and troubleshooting

 ```